omm11/Pitt-Usability-Studies/README.md

 7. Paste the raw code into the file and edit front matter and blog title/text to create your blog.

-8. When finished, return to the GitHub repository and open up the "post" directory.
+8. When finished, return to the GitHub repository and open up the "_posts" directory.

 9. Click on "Add file" on the right-hand side.
 In the drop-down select "Create new file."

-10. Name the new file using the following format 2021-01-19-Name-Here.markdown
+10. Name the new file using the following format YYYY-MM-DD-Name-Here.markdown (for example: 2021-01-25-StephenQuigley.markdown)
+__***IMPORTANT: you have to make sure that the name is unique for each post or else the blog will be confused about which post to use***__

 11. Copy your blog post text and paste it into this new file.